BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Design

-where $\rho(r)$ is calculated using the cost model described in \refsec{sec:request-resource-imbalance}.
-With the same notations in \refsec{sec:formulate-optimal-throughput}, \density{} for a set of requests $R$ with shared prefix is:
+To harmonize prefix sharing and resource overlap, we enhance the prefix tree with resource demand information for each node, making it a resource-aware prefix tree.
+Specifically, we compute the \textit{compute density for each node} by considering its prefix sharing status, as defined below:

-\sys{} calculates \density{} for each node in the prefix tree.
-For a leaf node, the \density{} represents the resource usage of the actual request.
-For an internal node, the \density{} is calculated over all requests within the sub-tree rooted at it.
-The larger the \density{} is, the more compute-intensive these requests are.
+where $R$ represents the set of requests in the node, and $s$ denotes its \psr.
+For an internal node of the tree, the \density{} is calculated over all requests within the sub-tree rooted at it.
+With this enhancement, the resource-aware prefix tree provides a \textit{unified abstraction} that enables \sys to efficiently search for the optimal request order that harmonizes both prefix sharing and resource overlap.

-\textbf{\Outlen{} sampling for \density{}.} Request \outlen{} is needed for calculating compute density, and it is the key factor in determining whether a request is compute- or memory-intensive, as memory demands increase quadratically with \outlen{}.
-However, \outlen{} is unknown beforehand; therefore, precise estimation of \outlen{} is critical for accurate compute density calculation.
-Instead of relying on statistical analysis of input and output length or model-based prediction that incurs overhead, our key insight is that \outlen{} is more related to the prompt semantics rather than its length~\cite{fu2024efficientllmschedulinglearning,stojkovic2024dynamollmdesigningllminference}.
-For example, benchmark requests of MMLU all have an \outlen{} of $2$ tokens~\cite{hendrycks2021measuringmassivemultitasklanguage}, while chatbot requests of ShareGPT follow a unimodal distribution~\cite{chen2023punicamultitenantloraserving, sharegpt}.